alexferrer/xplane_thermals/README.md

 - Load CSV hotspots from https://thermal.kk7.ch/ added.
 Download your fav. thermal hotspots and put it in your X-plane root directory.

+Enable/Disable Plugin Option

+The Gliding Simulator plugin includes an Enable/Disable option in the menu.
+This feature allows you to activate the plugin when flying gliders to experience realistic thermal effects.
+When flying other types of aircraft, you can disable the plugin to prevent thermal effects from impacting your flight.
+This gives you flexibility to use the plugin only when it enhances your specific flight experience.

+Persistent Configuration Options

+The Gliding Simulator plugin offers Persistent Configuration Options, allowing you to save settings like Enable/Disable, Thermals On/Off, and various glider configuration options.
+These preferences are stored in an .ini file, so your settings are automatically loaded each time you start the plugin.
+This ensures a seamless experience without needing to reconfigure the plugin for each session.

+Glider Config Menu Option

+The Glider Config menu option lets you customize the forces applied to the glider during thermal encounters.
+You can adjust parameters like lift, thrust, and pitch in response to various thermal strengths, enabling a more realistic and tailored gliding experience.
+This fine-tuning helps simulate different thermal intensities and conditions for an immersive flight.

+Load Thermals from CSV Files

+The Load Thermals from CSV Files menu option enables you to import thermal hotspot data from CSV files, creating custom thermal environments in your simulator.
+You can download pre-made thermal hotspot files from sources like the thermal.kk7 website, or create your own CSV files with specific locations and conditions.
+This feature provides flexibility to tailor thermals to your flying area and preferences.

+Thermal Rings On/Off Menu Option

+The Thermal Rings On/Off menu option allows you to toggle the visibility of thermal column rings.
+These rings, which appear along the rising thermal, help beginner pilots locate and track thermals more easily.
+For a more realistic experience, you can turn off the thermal rings, providing a challenge for more experienced glider pilots.

 TODOs
 -----